-• Question 3 (30 marks): candidates are offered a choice of three tasks (an email/letter, an article, and a narrative) and must complete one of these.
-130-140 words in total are required.
-10 marks are available for Communication, 8 marks for Verbs and 12 marks for Other linguistic features.
+Question 3 (25 marks): candidates are offered a choice of three tasks (an email/letter, an article, and a narrative) and must complete one of these.
+150 characters in total are required.

-Candidates are expected to communicate accurately and should make use of a wide variety of idiom, vocabulary, structure and appropriate tenses.
+Candidates are expected to communicate accurately and should make use of a wide variety of idiom, vocabulary, structure and show that they can convey past and future meaning.
 A system of positive marking is used.
 Irrelevant material is not rewarded.